Introduction to Paul’s Epistle to the Galatians

 [TOC] [Top of Page]

+In order to properly understand the immediate historical background of the Epistle to the Galatians, there are two basic prerequisites.
 First and foremost, we must have some knowledge of Paul’s motivation for writing the letter since this is essential to understanding the epistle itself.
 Not long after Paul initial visit to multiple churches in Galatia, false teachers came in and attempted to convince the Galatians to turn aside from the true Gospel, as taught by Paul, to a false gospel based on the OT law and its rituals.
 As a result, the Galatians began to waver in their faith (1:6-7).

 In their attempt to contaminate the beliefs of the Galatians, the false teachers also attempted to tarnish the credentials and reputation of Paul.
 This prompted Paul to defend his apostolic authority (1:11 - 2:10) against these false accusations.
 Thus, the historical context is Paul’s condemnation of the false teachers (1:8-9), the defense of his authority, and his appeal to the Galatians to turn back to the true Gospel.